-FRAC’s Hunger Doesn’t A Vacation, its annual look at participation in summer meals, shows the first major increase in Summer Nutrition Program participation since 2008.
-The 2014 report shows a five percent increase, largely due to concerted efforts by FRAC, USDA, and other national organizations to improve participation in this program.
+FRAC’s Hunger Doesn’t Take A Vacation, its annual look at participation in summer meals, shows the first major increase in Summer Nutrition Program participation since 2008.
+The 2014 report shows a five-percent increase, largely due to concerted efforts by FRAC, USDA, and other national organizations to improve participation in this program.

 FRAC leads the anti-hunger and anti-poverty communities in fighting back against Farm Bill proposals to weaken SNAP and in promoting implementation options that enhance program benefits and positive impacts.